devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 approach your app will be written in a platform specific language and render through platform specific widgets and a platform specific engine.
-During the development you have direct access to platform specific services and sensors (LLC 2019; Stoll 2018; Leler 2017).
+During the development you have direct access to platform specific services and sensors (Google LLC 2019; Stoll 2018; Leler 2017).
 But you will have to build the same app multiple times, which effectively doubles your workload.

 ### Embedded WebApp Approach